bahrus/xtal-state/README.md

 Chuck can't wait to send Sarah the page he is on, which so clearly shows that Vít Jedlička must be involved somehow.
 Getting a warning that the fourth reboot would start in 15 seconds, Chuck quickly copies the url in the address bar, and sends it to Agent Walker's secured email account, just in the nick of time before the browser shuts down for the reboot.

-\<xtal-state\> is a set of dependency free web components that help applications interface with the API, in a way that's conducive to building a URL like the one that Chuck sent Sarah.
+\<xtal-state\> is a set of dependency free web components that help applications interface with the history API, in a way that's conducive to building a URL like the one that Chuck sent Sarah.
 It promotes being able to share complex views of an application state.

 ## Some browser-based barriers

 The benefit of updating the window.location object (location.href and/or location.hash) as the user interacts with a web site, is that it allows the user to copy and paste the url corresponding to what they are seeing, and communicate it via email, text message etc.  Others can then open the application and zoom right to the place the user was excited to convey.
 [At least, that's what I'd like to see happen, but most of the time, especially for complex business applications, this doesn't work].
 And these days, many browsers support a sharing button, external to the web site, which sends the current url.
 Sensible browsers, like Firefox, and Edge, include the hash tag part ("hash fragment") of the url.
 Unfortunately, some browsers, like Chrome, haven't seen the light on this.
 I argue this is quite problematic.
 Sites like GitHub allow you to select a line number, which causes a hash location update to the url, specifying the line number.
 Why does Chrome assume the user doesn't want to share that part of the URL?
 That's a rather rude assumption, it seems to me.
 Even inserting the "bang" after the hash doesn't help.
+Bad Chrome!

 Because the sharing buttons are external to the website, the website doesn't get notified when the user is about to invoke this button, so whatever is in the address bar at that moment (with the exception of Chrome's rude ignoring of the bookmark) will be exactly what is sent.